Unit One: Developing A Personal Leadership Philosophy

 Unit Three: Understanding Ethical Leadership

 This unit introduces students to the concepts of personal and institutional social responsibility and social responsiveness.
 It also surveys the process of ethical reasoning and its tools.
-In Victor Hugo's Les Miserables, key characters face critical ethical dilemmas.
-Confucius' philosophy of leadership from The Analects contains significant excerpts on ethical leadership.
-Some of Gandhi's writing on the philosophical foundation of non-violent resistance appears in the additional readings for this unit.
-Finally, the Film Studies of Miss Evers' Boys, about the true story of The Tuskeegee Experiment and its lessons in ethical leadership, and Billy Budd, provide opportunities to investigate the challenges and barriers to ethical leadership.
+In Victor Hugo’s Les Misérables, key characters face critical ethical dilemmas.
+Confucius’ philosophy of leadership from The Analects contains significant excerpts on ethical leadership.
+TED Talks by Patrick Awuah, Kate Darling, Christopher Robichaud, and Paul Root Wolpe highlight different aspects of ethical leadership.
+Finally, the recommended HBO film The Immortal Life of Henrietta Lacks explores lessons in ethical leadership.

 Unit Four: Articulating A Vision

 Inspiring a shared vision is one of the most difficult tasks a leader faces.
-There is a critical link between a leader's vision and his or her ability to communicate its essence powerfully.
-Three speeches from Shakespeare's Henry V, Martin Luther King, Jr., and Abraham Lincoln provide students the opportunity to examine excellent examples of articulating a vision.
-In addition, students observe the skill and drive with which suffragettes Alice Paul and Lucy Burns and others communicated their vision in the film Iron Jawed Angels, and in the film Citizen Kane.
+There is a critical link between a leader’s vision and his or her ability to communicate its essence powerfully.
+Three speeches from Shakespeare’s Henry V, Sojourner Truth, and Abraham Lincoln provide students the opportunity to examine excellent examples of articulating a vision.
+TED Talks by Lillian Faderman, Toni Griffin, Alex Kipman, Luma Mufleh, Ory Okolloh, Michael Sandel, Shubhendu, and Jody Williams explore varied ways of articulating a vision.
+In addition, students observe the skill and drive with which to articulate a vision to citizens fighting to save their society in the recommended film, Black Panther.

 Unit Five: Team Building

 An effective leader engages in team building activities to increase the effectiveness of groups and the satisfaction of individuals working in groups.
-An excerpt from John Steinbeck's The Grapes of Wrath underscores the importance of trust, courtesies, and establishing routine procedures for effective team building.
-A speech by Cesar Chavez demonstrates the organizational side of creating a team with unity of purpose.
-Students also observe the phenomenal team-building skills of football coach Herman Boone in Remember the Titans, and how a group of characters with different personal goals becomes a team in The Wizard of Oz.
+An excerpt from John Steinbeck’s The Grapes of Wrath underscores the importance of trust, courtesies, and establishing routine procedures for effective team building.
+A speech by former Notre Dame football coach Knute Rockne demonstrates the organizational side of creating a team with unity of purpose.
+TED Talk by Amy Edmundson, Frances Frei, Doris Kearns Goodwin, Dan Pink, Simon Sinek, Gonzalo Vilarino, Edith Widder, John Wooden, and Tom Wujec illuminate varied aspects of team building.
+Students also observe the phenomenal team-building skills of football coach Herman Boone in the recommended film Remember the Titans.

 Unit Six: Leading With Goals

 Goals are the stepping stones to personal, interpersonal, and career development and are critical for effective leadership.
-The Classic Case from George Bernard Shaw's Pygmalion illustrates the importance of keen focus on goals and the necessary ingredients for reaching goals.
-Frederick Douglass' autobiography provides a historical example of effective goal setting.
-Excerpts from Viktor Frankl's Man's Search for Meaning, and Film Studies of Mr. Smith Goes to Washington and Argo provide further examples of the importance of effective goal setting.
+The Classic Case from George Bernard Shaw’s Pygmalion illustrates the importance of keen focus on goals and the necessary ingredients for reaching goals.
+Frederick Douglass’ autobiography provides a historical example of effective goal setting.
+TED Talks by John Doerr, Jamie Drummond, Tim Ferriss, Raghava K.K., and Diana Nyad, and the recommended film Rudy provide further examples of the importance of effective goal setting.

 Unit Seven: Making Decisions

-This unit investigates the processes of decision making first from a personal perspective with an excerpt from Huckleberry Finn, and then from a broader perspective when decisions will affect many with Chief Joseph of the Nez Perces who recounts the difficulties of weighing consequences in his 1879 speech "An Indian's View of Indian Affairs."
-George Orwell's essay "Shooting an Elephant" reflects on the power of outside influences on our decisions.
-Students examine the decision making processes in the Film Studies of To Kill a Mockingbird and Milk, as well as in an exercise using the film Twelve Angry Men.
+This unit investigates the processes of decision making first from a personal perspective with an excerpt from Mark Twain’s Huckleberry Finn, and then from a broader perspective when decisions will affect many with Chief Joseph of the Nez Perces who recounts the difficulties of weighing consequences in his 1879 speech “An Indian’s View of Indian Affairs.”
+Robert Frost’s poem “The Road Not Taken” and George Orwell’s essay “Shooting an Elephant” reflect on the power of outside influences on our decisions.
+TED Talks by Chimamanda Ngozi Adichie, Ruth Chang, Julie Galef, and Michele Wucker highlight varied perspectives on making decisions.
+Students can examine the decision-making processes in the recommended film Adrift.

 Unit Eight: Guiding Through Conflict

-In this unit, students learn that the leader's task is not to remove conflict, but to choreograph it so as to reduce its harmful side effects, maximize its positive benefits, and maintain civility.
-Excerpts from Homer's The Iliad illustrate the kind of conflict that can bring organizations down.
-Maureen Dowd and Jehan Sadat demonstrate the exchange of competing ideas with civility in excerpts of their writing following the September, 11, 2001 terrorist attacks in the United States.
-The Federalist: Number 10, by James Madison, offers profound insight regarding the corrosive effect of organizational conflict and makes specific recommendations for its remedy.
-In addition, film excerpts from All the President's Men and Freedom Writers provide examples to explore what makes the difference between dysfunctional, destructive conflict and creative, productive conflict.
+In this unit, students learn that the leader’s task is not to remove conflict, but to choreograph it in order to reduce its harmful side effects, maximize its positive benefits, and maintain civility.
+Excerpts from Homer’s Iliad illustrate the kind of conflict that can bring organizations down.
+Excerpts from Catherine the Great’s proposed law code show how the Russian empress brought myriad groups together and then guided them through conflicts to modernize Russia.
+The podcast, “Creative Differences: The Benefits of Reaching Out to People Unlike Ourselves,” and TED Talks by Daniel Goleman, Adam Grant, Kelly McGonigal, Andrew Millar, Itay Talgam, and William Ury offer insights regarding how to guide individuals and teams through conflict.
+In addition, the recommended film, Guardians of the Galaxy, provides examples to explore what makes the difference between dysfunctional, destructive conflict and creative, productive conflict.

 Unit Nine: Realizing Change

 One of the most important tasks of the leader is to encourage the ongoing rejuvenation of a group or organization.
-Plato's Allegory of the Cave speaks eloquently to the problems a leader faces when he or she tries to change the organization.
-The words of Elizabeth Cady Stanton and Susan B. Anthony describe the resistance they face and their determination to bring about change.
-Finally, "Letter From Birmingham Jail," by Martin Luther King, Jr., compellingly explains the need for change and how change can happen.
-Inherit the Wind and Lincoln are the Film Studies for the unit and provide powerful examples of how one person can initiate important and meaningful change.
+Plato’s Allegory of the Cave speaks eloquently to the problems a leader faces when he or she tries to change the organization.
+The words of Elizabeth Cady Stanton and Susan B. Anthony describe the resistance they faced and their determination to bring about change.
+TED Talks by Omar Ahmad, Daphne Bavelier, Keren Elazari, America Ferrera, Charles Limb, McKenna Pope, Manu Prahash, and Zeynep Tufekci compellingly explain the need for change and how change can happen.
+Wild, the recommended film for the unit, provides a powerful example of how one person can initiate meaningful change.